-Like other sleeping positions, side sleeping has its pros and cons.
-The biggest negative of sleeping on your side is neck and shoulder pain.
-Side sleepers with neck problems are no strangers to aches and pains, given that this position requires resting on one arm as you sleep.
-By doing this, you're placing weight on that arm, which can result in hand numbness and a pulled neck, especially if your chin is pulled down in the fetal position.
-Because you're lying on your side, you're also placing a good amount of your weight on at least one of your shoulders.
-If you get the recommended seven to nine hours of sleep each night, this can lead to additional aching and straining over time.
+Like other sleeping positions, side-sleeping has its pros and cons.
+Given this position requires resting on one arm, it can result in hand numbness and neck pain, especially if your chin is pulled down in the fetal position.
+You're also placing a good amount of your weight on one of your shoulders, which can lead to additional aching and straining over time.

 On the positive, there are many health benefits to side-sleeping.
 According to Johns Hopkins Medicine, it can help those suffering from reflux, heartburn, GERD, and sleep apnea.
 However, due to the positioning of certain organs, like the stomach, it is only true when sleeping on your left side.